Kezzryn/Advent-of-Code/2022/README.md

 Day 20 - Grove Positioning System
 - Circular double linked list manipulation.
-- A straight forward routine to move an item left or right in the list by calcuating it's new position (accounting for loops) and updating the links to/from it
+- A straight forward routine to move an item left or right in the list by calculating it's new position (accounting for loops) and updating the links to/from it

 Day 21 - Monkey Math
 - Binary tree walking